The Acme Brewery of San Francisco was established in 1907 by

 Ass'n. re-introduced this familiar San Francisco brand to help

 recapture as much of the newly opened market as possible.
 The beer

 was selling three for a quarter.
 The Ass'n. relegated

 the National label to a buget, secondary brand and focused all their marketing efforts in

 the promotion of their flagship brand - Acme Beer.

-Their first sales were offered in 22 ounce bottles.
+Their first sales of Acme Lager was offered in 11 ounce bottles,

-above.
-This was the normal size used prior to Prohibition.
-Another
+bottle.
+The 22 oz. was a popular size used prior to Prohibition.

 from the tavern in a "growler."
 Acme accomodated this practice by